 Subd.
 2. Responsibilities.
-Responsibilities of the medical director shall include, but are not limited to:
+Responsibilities of the medical director shall include, improvement

-(5) participating in the development and operation of continuous quality improvement
+(5) participating in the development and operation of continuous quality

 Mississippi: http://ems.ms.gov/pdf/ems_rules_regs_2008.pdf

 The off-line medical director shall be responsible for overseeing the development and maintenance of a quality assurance or a continuous quality improvement program.